Academics are fast becoming a thing of the past in public schools.

 So obsessed was Fetzer with Bailey that he and his people would regularly recite her “Great Invocation,” which she claimed was given to her by spiritual beings known as “ascended masters,” Wilson documents in his book.

-The Fetzer Institute did not respond to a request for comment by press time.
-CASEL initially suggested it would make somebody available for an interview, but did not follow up despite multiple requests.
+The Fetzer Institute didn’t immediately respond to a request for comment.
+CASEL initially suggested it would make somebody available for an interview, but didn’t follow up despite multiple requests.

 More than a few other prominent names in education were similarly enamored with Bailey’s bizarre teachings from supposed spiritual entities.